-Module credits 18.00 Prerequisites PLG 363 or permission from the HOD.
-Contact time 2 discussion classes per week, 1 practical per week
+Module credits 18.00 Prerequisites PLG 251 or PLG 262 and PLG 363.

+Contact time 1 practical per week, 2 discussion classes per week

 Advanced aspects of chemical and biological control of plant diseases as well as disease resistance.
+The importance of plant disease control in the context of sustainable development will be emphasised.